Membership & member profiles

 Ms. Mallon is well connected within the Calgary community and has worked on several high profile projects including planning design and building the TELUS Convention Centre, restructuring of the Electric Utility and restructuring the City Benefit Society.

-Jim Campbell was appointed to the Board of Governors in October 2011.
-Mr. Campbell is the Vice-President, Government & Community Affairs for Cenovus Energy, where he is responsible for government relations, coordinating efforts across the company and serving as the company’s representative to various levels of government.
-He is also responsible for the company’s overall corporate responsibility strategy, policy and governance, and non-governmental organization (NGO) relations serving as a company representative with NGOs.
+Jim Campbell was appointed to the Board of Governors in October 2011 and currently serves as Board Vice-Chair.
+Mr. Campbell most recently worked with Cenovus Energy as the Vice-President, Government & Community Affairs, where he was responsible for government relations, coordinating efforts across the company and serving as the company’s representative to various levels of government.
+He was also responsible for the company’s overall corporate responsibility strategy, policy and governance, and non-governmental organization (NGO) relations serving as a company representative with NGOs.

 Mr. Campbell has several years experience in progressively senior positions dealing with government and public affairs.
 He worked for a number of years with GPC Government Policy Consultants in Edmonton, Victoria and Ottawa, advising a range of clients on government relations and strategic communications.
 He managed Alberta Government Relations at TELUS for several years before moving to BP Canada where he was Director of Government Affairs.
 Prior to joining Cenovus Energy, he was the Executive Director of the Progressive Conservative Party of Alberta.